Albertsons Companies (NYSE:ACI) Shares Gap Down to $29.05

-Shares of Albertsons Companies, Inc. (NYSE:ACI) gapped down before the market opened on Wednesday .
+Albertsons Companies, Inc. (NYSE:ACI) shares gapped down prior to trading on Wednesday .
 The stock had previously closed at $29.05, but opened at $28.22.
-Albertsons Companies shares last traded at $28.22, with a volume of 9,573 shares traded.
+Albertsons Companies shares last traded at $28.22, with a volume of 9,573 shares.

-ACI has been the topic of several recent analyst reports.
-Morgan Stanley upped their price target on shares of Albertsons Companies from $15.00 to $20.00 and gave the company an “underweight” rating in a report on Monday, August 2nd.
-Credit Suisse Group upped their target price on shares of Albertsons Companies from $20.00 to $24.00 and gave the company an “outperform” rating in a research note on Friday, July 30th.
-Telsey Advisory Group lifted their price target on Albertsons Companies from $28.00 to $33.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Tigress Financial cut Albertsons Companies from a “buy” rating to a “neutral” rating and set a $27.00 price objective on the stock. in a research note on Wednesday.
-Finally, Barclays raised Albertsons Companies from an “underweight” rating to an “equal weight” rating and increased their target price for the stock from $19.00 to $27.00 in a report on Wednesday.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and five have given a buy rating to the company’s stock.
-Albertsons Companies has a consensus rating of “Hold” and an average price target of $23.64.
+Several equities analysts have recently commented on the stock.
+Morgan Stanley increased their price target on shares of Albertsons Companies from $15.00 to $20.00 and gave the stock an “underweight” rating in a research report on Monday, August 2nd.
+Deutsche Bank Aktiengesellschaft increased their target price on Albertsons Companies from $26.00 to $28.00 and gave the stock a “buy” rating in a report on Monday, July 19th.
+Tigress Financial lowered Albertsons Companies from a “buy” rating to a “neutral” rating and set a $27.00 price target on the stock. in a research report on Wednesday.
+The Goldman Sachs Group restated a “neutral” rating and set a $20.00 price objective (down from $23.00) on shares of Albertsons Companies in a research note on Monday, May 10th.
+Finally, Credit Suisse Group boosted their target price on shares of Albertsons Companies from $20.00 to $24.00 and gave the company an “outperform” rating in a research note on Friday, July 30th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and five have assigned a buy rating to the stock.
+Albertsons Companies has an average rating of “Hold” and an average target price of $23.64.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, August 10th.
-Investors of record on Monday, July 26th were given a $0.10 dividend.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, August 10th.
+Shareholders of record on Monday, July 26th were paid a $0.10 dividend.
 The ex-dividend date was Friday, July 23rd.
-This represents a $0.40 annualized dividend and a yield of 1.42%.
-Albertsons Companies’s dividend payout ratio is presently 12.35%.
+This represents a $0.40 annualized dividend and a dividend yield of 1.42%.
+Albertsons Companies’s payout ratio is currently 12.35%.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-American International Group Inc. raised its holdings in shares of Albertsons Companies by 210.2% during the first quarter.
-American International Group Inc. now owns 2,463 shares of the company’s stock valued at $47,000 after buying an additional 1,669 shares during the last quarter.
-Advisors Asset Management Inc. acquired a new stake in Albertsons Companies in the 1st quarter valued at approximately $51,000.
-Cullen Frost Bankers Inc. acquired a new stake in Albertsons Companies in the 2nd quarter valued at approximately $63,000.
+Several hedge funds and other institutional investors have recently modified their holdings of ACI.
+American International Group Inc. grew its holdings in Albertsons Companies by 210.2% in the 1st quarter.
+American International Group Inc. now owns 2,463 shares of the company’s stock worth $47,000 after buying an additional 1,669 shares in the last quarter.
+Advisors Asset Management Inc. acquired a new position in Albertsons Companies during the 1st quarter worth $51,000.
+Cullen Frost Bankers Inc. acquired a new position in Albertsons Companies during the 2nd quarter worth $63,000.
 Harvest Fund Management Co.
-Ltd bought a new stake in Albertsons Companies during the 1st quarter valued at $64,000.
-Finally, Financial Management Professionals Inc. acquired a new position in Albertsons Companies during the 2nd quarter worth $67,000.
-Hedge funds and other institutional investors own 56.62% of the company’s stock.
+Ltd bought a new position in shares of Albertsons Companies in the first quarter worth $64,000.
+Finally, Financial Management Professionals Inc. acquired a new stake in Albertsons Companies in the second quarter worth about $67,000.
+Institutional investors and hedge funds own 56.62% of the company’s stock.

 Albertsons Companies Company Profile (NYSE:ACI)